Trump clashes with reporters as he defends coronavirus record

 Epicentre

-The death toll from Coronavirus in the United States has passed 23,000.
+The death toll from coronavirus in the United States has passed 23,000.
 New York continues to be the epicentre of the outbreak, though Mr Cuomo said the “worst is over” if current measures to combat coronavirus continue.
-671 people died in New York on Easter Sunday alone, though the number was lower than in previous days.
+A total 671 people died in New York on Easter Sunday alone, though the number was lower than in previous days.

 On Monday, Mr Cuomo, along with the governors of five nearby states, established a regional advisory council to examine ways of reopening the regional economy once the coronavirus threat has passed.
 “We cannot act on our own.
 We must be smart and tactical in how our region comes out of this, or else we’ll be right back to square one,” said New Jersey’s governor Phil Murphy, whose state has recorded more than 2,000 deaths from the virus.